ProductBuilders/productbuilders/docs/index.md

 <br>

-# From idea to profitable product with AI coding assistants
+# From idea to profitable product with AI

 > "The best way to predict the future is to build it." - Alan Kay